 Responsible disclosure

 We are aware of the possibility of a vulnerability in the security of our systems, despite our best intentions and vigilance.
 If you discover a weakness in any of our systems, please let us know.
 This will enable us to rectify the problem.
 There are two ways to discover a vulnerability: you can stumble on a weakness accidentally while using the digital environment in a routine way, or you make a targeted effort to find a one.

 Our responsible disclosure policy is not an invitation to actively scan our corporate network for vulnerabilities.
-We monitor our website ourselves.
+We monitor our network ourselves.
 Consequently, it is likely that we would spot such a scan, have it investigated by our Security Operation Centre (SOC), which may result in unnecessary costs.
-We would like to work with you to better protect researchers and our systems.

 What do we ask of you?

 • Do not abuse the vulnerability by downloading, changing or deleting data, for example.
-We will always take your report seriously and will investigate any suspected vulnerability, even without ‘proof’.
+We will always take your report seriously and will investigate any suspected vulnerability, even without ‘proof’’.

 • Do not share the problem with others until it is resolved.